fluxTH/pi-fm-mpx/README.md

 ffmpeg -i mpx.flac -c:a pcm_s16le -f wav - | sudo ./pi_fm_mpx -audio -
 ```

-This will generate an FM transmission on 107.9 MHz, with default station name (PS), radiotext (RT) and PI-code, without audio.
+This will generate an FM transmission on 107.9 MHz, with the decoded MPX data from ffmpeg.
 The radiofrequency signal is emitted on GPIO 4 (pin 7 on header P1).

 The more general syntax for running Pi-FM-MPX is as follows: